Last changed

 placeholder with the name used for your organization's private repository within the Chainguard Registry.

 image.
-Like most other Chainguard images, the production variant of the Prometheus image comes with only the minimum dependencies needed to function and does not include things like a shell or package manager.
+Like most other Chainguard container images, the production variant of the Prometheus image comes with only the minimum dependencies needed to function and does not include things like a shell or package manager.

 Chainguard's Prometheus image requires a Prometheus configuration file in order to run.
 It comes with an example configuration file, which is found within the container at /etc/prometheus/prometheus.yml